-Collective investment undertakings include property funds of £184m.
+Collective investment undertakings include property funds of £154m.
 The underlying properties are valued based on external valuation reports received from fund managers.
 As with directly held property, the underlying properties are valued by third party surveyors using a discounted cash flow approach.
-An assessment of the valuation uncertainty of property funds, in line with the assessment of directly held property, indicated that the valuation uncertainty is immaterial.
+An assessment of the valuation uncertainty of property funds was completed reviewing secondary prices where available and reviewing the underlying property elsewhere, consistent with the assessment of directly held property.
+This indicated that the valuation uncertainty is immaterial.